cadet/CADET-Match/doc/cli/index.rst

 ``--generate_map`` Find the maximum a posteriori for an MCMC run

 The following options are for genering graphs.
-CADETMatch generates graphs automatically periodically but these commands can be used to generate graphs immediately.
+CADET-Match generates graphs automatically periodically but these commands can be used to generate graphs immediately.
 These commands should be safe to run while matching is proceeding but they may fail if the required data has not been generated yet.